 Then, using wood glue, fix the bun feet into position.

 Polish the stool with wax polish, applied with wire wool…

 and buff to a shine with a soft cloth.
 Two coats will give a good colour.
 A ‘Mahogany Wax Wood Finishing Pack ‘ is available separately, if required.

 …before placing the fabric-covered button in the wooden base to complete your footstool.

-Go to the Online Shop now to choose from the large range of doll’s house footstool designs in stock.
+Go to the Needlepoint Kit Store now to choose from the large range of doll’s house footstool designs in stock.